Radiant engagement rings are one of the few engagement styles that can offer the fire and flash of brilliant round diamond rings in a square cut.

 Our top recommendations for high quality, ethical, eco-friendly and conflict-free radiant engagement rings and loose radiant diamonds include:

-Blue Nile: At Blue Nile you can find an outstanding selection of GIA certified loose radiant cut diamonds ranging in sizes from less than half a carat all the way up to almost ten carats which can be purchased on their own or set in a Blue Nile ring style!
-Blue Nile also carries a small selection of natural radiant cut yellow, blue and pink diamonds.
+Blue Nile: From supreme customer service and creations, here you can find an outstanding selection of GIA certified loose radiant cut diamonds ranging in sizes from less than half a carat all the way up to almost ten carats - which can be purchased on their own or set in a pre-designed Blue Nile ring style!
+You can also find a very rare selection of natural loose fancy colored radiant diamonds including the hard-to-find pinks such as this one below....

 Best Settings for Radiant Engagement Rings